Protonk/sr-characters/New/mancer.md

 ####Role:

 Snooper.
-Can roll 13 to create a resonance channel, 11-15 on listening to targets.
+Can roll 13 to create a resonance channel, 11-15 to listen in on targets.
 They can clean up after themselves and defend themselves in matrix combat, but expertise is plowed into cracking codes and listening in on targets.
-They can also rig into machines as need be, but they're no rigger.

-Incredibly knowledgable about hardware, they can repair or sabotage nearly anything with moving parts.
-Once a modification is made, they can jump inside the computer to mask the changes against regular scans (no check engine light if you install a bomb).
-Or they can snoop on a target via their own security system and erase all mention of their intrusion in the logs.

-They can perform their end of the job from a shitty hourly motel at the corner of nowhere and MLK; tunneling up to a target on the grid.
-If placed in combat they're competent but not adept in any way.

-____
+Exceptional quasi-rigger.
+The skills are there, alongside the equivalent of a level 1 control rig.
 ####Human
 ____
 ####Qualities:

-- Negative:
+- Negative: Bad luck, Scorched (Black IC)
-- Positive: Codeslinger (snoop), Analytical mind
+- Positive: Analytical mind

 ____
 ####Equipment: